RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 categories: [ High Performance Computing, IoT, Parallella ]
 ---
 {% imgcap center /images/parallella_screenshot.png Parallella screenshot, 1080p. %}
 Today’s fastest laptops contain four processor cores working together to run applications.
 Parallella has _eighteen_ processors (2 [ARM](http://arm.com/) plus 16 [FPGA](http://en.wikipedia.org/wiki/Field-programmable_gate_array)).
 Parallella is a single-board supercomputer roughly the size of a deck of cards.
-Demand for the $119 Parallella is strong.
+Demand for Parallella is strong.
 As of this writing the devices are sold out... again!

 Yes, Parallella is a $119 supercomputer.
 That is not a typo.
 [Adapteva](http://adapteva.com), maker of Parallella, is on a mission to democratize parallel computing.
 The company's tag line is _Supercomputing for Everyone_.